 By the end of this training, participants will be able to:

-Set up a development environment that includes CUDA Toolkit, a NVIDIA GPU, and Visual Studio Code.
+Set up a development environment that includes CUDA Toolkit, an NVIDIA GPU, and Visual Studio Code.

 Create a basic CUDA program that performs vector addition on the GPU and retrieves the results from the GPU memory.

-Use CUDA C/C++ language to write kernels that execute on the GPU and manipulate data.
+Use the CUDA C/C++ language to write kernels that execute on the GPU and manipulate data.

 Use CUDA built-in functions, variables, and libraries to perform common tasks and operations.